RAJESWARI1999/Uber-Trip-Details-Analysis---June-2024-in-Power-BI/README.md

+This Power BI report provides an insightful analysis of Uber trip data for the month of June 2024.
+The dashboard allows users to explore key metrics related to trip performance, ride frequency, revenue generation, driver ratings, trip duration, and more, giving a comprehensive view of Uber's operations during this period.

 Key Features:
 Trip Overview: Explore key metrics including the total number of trips, average trip distance, total fare collected, and average fare per trip for June 2024.